leirimnad/EPAMPython/documentation/SRS.md

 * The form for adding a department is displayed
 * User enters department’s data and presses “Add” button;
 * If any data is entered incorrectly, incorrect data messages are displayed;
-* If entered data is valid, then record is adding to database;
+* If entered data is valid, then the record is added to database;
-* If error occurs, then error message is displaying;
+* If an error occurs, then the error message is displayed
-* If new department is successfully added, then list of departments with added records is displaying (2.1)
+* If new department is successfully added, then list of departments with added department is displayed(2.1)

 **Cancel operation scenario:**